Fragment of the Murchison meteorite and isolated individual particles (shown in the test tube).

 The findings could help inform future missions searching for Martian life.

-Since the of methane in Mars' atmosphere nearly a decade ago, there has been much discussion of where it comes from.
+Since the discovery of methane in Mars' atmosphere nearly a decade ago, there has been much discussion of where it comes from.
 The gas contains carbon – a substance found in all living things – so some researchers have suggested it may have a biological source.

 "Methane doesn't persist in the atmosphere, which means there must be some sort of process that continuously produces it," explains Dr. Andy McLeod from the University of Edinburgh, one of the co-authors of the study, published in Nature.